 Home > Departments > Science

 The Science Department's focus is to develop students who continuously seek knowledge, appreciate the works of science in their daily lives and are aware of scientific developments around them.
-Our science curriculum seeks to help students enjoy and value science as a tool to help them explore their natural and physical world.
+Our science curriculum seeks to help students enjoy and value science as a tool to help them explore the natural and physical world.

 "The important thing is not to stop questioning; curiosity has its own reason for existing." - Albert Einstein